Participate by exercising your right to vote!

 A well-functioning democracy is dependent upon fair and open elections and on the dedicated workers, everyday citizens like you, who give their time and talent to staffing the polling places on election day.
 You can be a direct part of this great civic endeavor by becoming a poll worker (also known as an elections inspector).

-Working Days: Election Day in November (November 3), Early Voting (October 24-November 1).
-You have to attend a training session.The hours of an Election Inspector are 5:30 a.m. until approximately 9:30 p.m., with 1-hour breaks for both lunch and dinner.
+Working Days: Election Day and Early Voting days.
+You will have to attend a training session.
+The hours of an Election Inspector are 5:30 a.m. until approximately 9:30 p.m., with 1-hour breaks for both lunch and dinner.

 The rate of compensation varies by county.
-Erie County pays $190 for the day for inspectors, and $25 for the training.
+Erie County pays $190 for the day for inspectors and $25 for the training.
 You are required to provide your own transportation to the election district to which you are assigned (you can specify in the application where you are willing to work).

 For voters outside of New York State, you can find information on the voter registration, absentee voting, and voting options here: https://www.vote.org/